Health Library

 Overview

-Speech and language development milestones relate to receptive language (the ability to understand words and sounds) and expressive language (the ability to use speech and gestures to communicate meaning).
+Language and communication milestones relate to receptive language (the ability to understand words and sounds) and expressive language (the ability to use speech and gestures to communicate meaning).

 Receptive language skills are the first communication skills learned.
 In the womb, babies hear and respond to familiar voices.